EricDarve/NLA/content/Gauss-Seidel iteration.md

 We get a similar result for a strictly column diagonally dominant matrix.
 We show that $(L+U)D^{-1}$ has eigenvalue 1.
 But $\| (L+U)D^{-1} \|_1 < 1$, which is a contradiction.

-Let us prove our result for Gauss-Seidel.
+Let us now prove our result for Gauss-Seidel.
 The iteration matrix in Gauss-Seidel is
 $$
 G = (D-L)^{-1} U
 $$